-The invoice template will be available online after October 1, 2020 at snap- ed.michiganfitness.org/reporting.
+The invoice template will be available online after October 1, 2021 at snap-ed.michiganfitness.org/reporting.
+Be sure to use the 'Subrecipient' version of the invoice template.
 MFF can customize the template for your organization upon request.

 Invoice and documentation must include: